 Sometimes, important photos, documents etc. lie hidden inside “compound” ZIP files (or 7z, ISO or gzip files).
 Often, we don’t even know that a file we’re looking for is embedded inside something else!
 For example, when we download multiple files from Google Drive, we get a single ZIP file.
 Files aren’t the only “compound” types – emails can also contain embedded attachments.
 Older files and photos are especially likely to have been emailed around rather than shared via cloud storage providers.

 We often remember something about the file we’re looking for but nothing about the compound file/email which contains it.
 Since we can’t directly search using the embedded file’s properties, we struggle to find it.
 For example, many of my kids’ photos are in emails I’ve forwarded multiple times from one account to another.
 How can I find them if I don’t remember the email subjects or dates?

-If you know the file you are looking for is embedded, you can explicitly tell Blob to only search embedded files.
+If you know the file you are looking for is embedded, you can explicitly tell Knit to only search embedded files.
 You do that by specifying the “Attribute Includes Embedded” search condition as shown below.